Alex Molinaroli: Career

+Philanthropy

+In June 2024, the University of South Carolina announced that its College of Engineering and Computing would be renamed the Molinaroli College of Engineering and Computing following a $30 million gift from Alex Molinaroli and his wife, Kristin Ihle Molinaroli.
+According to the university, the gift was designated to support academic programs, faculty recruitment, facilities, and research initiatives within the college.

+The naming followed approval by the University of South Carolina Board of Trustees and represents the largest private gift in the history of the college.
+Molinaroli has also commented on the role of education in preparing engineers for AI-integrated environments.
+In a 2026 interview, he stated that engineering curricula should incorporate instruction on AI usage and governance.

 Other

 Molinaroli is a former board member of Johnson Controls International, The National Center for the Arts and Technology, The Electrification Coalition, Interstate Battery, Battery Council International, Milwaukee School of Engineering, Greater Milwaukee Committee and Greater Milwaukee and Waukesha County United Way (as Co-Campaign Chair in 2015-2016).

 Molinaroli is engaged in early stage investments and is an executive advisor for various startup and technology companies.